 The Duke of Edinburgh’s Award provides an enjoyable, challenging, and worthwhile programme of personal development for those in the Third Form (Year 9), Fourth Form (Year 10) and Sixth Form, who take on the Bronze, Silver and Gold Awards, respectively as one of their Service Afternoon options.

 "You learn so much more about yourself and other people when you're put in a difficult mental and physical position."

 At Reed’s we offer three levels of programme which, when successfully completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
 The main differences between them are the minimum length of time they take to complete, how challenging they are and the minimum age you can start.
 The programme is delivered by several staff who are qualified LEL or expedition leaders.
 Reed’s is now a Direct Licensed Centre – this means that we now manage our own expeditions, pupil’s activities and award ceremonies.

-There are various sections and pupils must complete a certain number of hours in each section in order to gain their award.
+There are various sections to complete and pupils must log a certain number of hours in each section in order to gain their award.
 The hours depend on which level of award is being worked towards.

 |Bronze (14+)||Silver (15+)||Gold (16+)|

 |Expedition||2 days, 1 night||3 days, 2 nights||4 days, 3 nights|

 |Residential||n/a||n/a||5 days, 4 nights|

 Approximately 150 pupils at Reed's participate in the scheme via 'eDofE'.
 This is an interactive, online system that helps pupils manage their DofE programme and assists Leaders to monitor their progress.
 Pupils get a Welcome Pack, which contains a 'Keeping Track' booklet and information for each of their assessors.
 Pupils have until the age of 25 to complete any section – many complete their Gold Award whilst at university.